capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users can start, play, and finish a quest solo or with a party.
 * For multiplayer quests, users must take turns answering a question/problem within a quest.

 * The quest/game component must be loaded and presented on a 2D plane filling the entire screen.

 * The quest/game component must include a timer for each party member.

-* The quest/game component must be able to generate coding problems based on topic and difficulty chosen.
+* The quest/game component must be able to generate coding problems based on the topic and the difficulty selected in the quest form.

 * Chosen background from the quest form must display during the ongoing quest.

 * Users can opt out or leave a started quest.